dwrellin/quiz-builder/README.md

 - It doesn't support going back to questions you've previously answered.
 - It doesn't accept indices as answers in MCQ questions/prompts.
 It only accepts the string equivalent.
 - I wasn't able to add `code` as a question type.

-- Some of the components use `any` as type 😅
+## Changelog:

+As of Oct 3, 2025

+- Refined type definitions to eliminate use of any.